 Parties might choose to settle their cases for a variety of reasons, including:

-Regardless of the role settlements play in the legal industry more broadly, the thing for you to understand is that personal injury cases often end in settlements.
+Regardless of the role settlements play in the legal industry more broadly, the key thing to understand is that personal injury cases often end in settlements.
 That is not an inherently good or bad thing.
 It’s simply a fact about how these cases play out, and one way your case might unfold.

 An experienced personal injury lawyer will know how to navigate the life-cycle of your case.
 This includes when it makes sense to discuss settlements, and whether it makes sense to consider accepting a settlement offer or to press on.